-A individual disability insurance designed specifically for the needs of dental professionals can protect you from the loss of income due to accident or illness.
+An individual disability insurance policy designed specifically for the needs of dental professionals can protect you from the loss of income due to accident or illness.

 The average cost of disability insurance is typically between 1 percent and 4 percent of your annual income.
 Another rule of thumb is that you should expect to pay between 2 percent and 6 percent of your policy’s monthly benefit amount in premium.

 Dentists may pay less for coverage if they live in certain states where disability insurance rates are more affordable than in New York.
 Rates could also be higher if you have certain health conditions.
-You will also pay more if you add optional features, such as:
+You will also pay more if you add optional features.

 It’s a relatively inexpensive option to add, however it’s only recommended for people who have heavily invested in their education.
 It can help increase your coverage if: